Skip to content

 Course Information

 The ability to collect and analyze data in a sophisticated manner is now a crucial skill set for the modern job market across industries.
 Learning such methods and tools requires practice.
-This course follows a “learn-by-doing” approach and will place emphasis on gaining experience by analyzing real-world data and solving problems using cutting edge yet free open source software.
+This course follows a “learn-by-doing” approach and will place emphasis on gaining experience by analyzing real-world data and solving problems using cutting edge software that is free and open source.
 It will allow you to apply your theoretical knowledge and articulate the methods learned in an end to end research project throughout the course.
 The course is designed for social science students that are not necessarily familiar with quantitative methods or computer programming.

 Goals